skyzh/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 In universal compaction, we do not use L0 SSTs in the LSM state.
 Instead, we directly flush new SSTs to a single sorted run (called tier).
 In the LSM state, `levels` will now include all tiers, where **the lowest index is the latest SST flushed**.
 Each element in the `levels` vector stores a tuple: level ID (used as tier ID) and the SSTs in that level.
 Every time you flush L0 SSTs, you should flush the SST into a tier placed at the front of the vector.
 The compaction simulator generates tier id based on the first SST id, and you should do the same in your implementation.

-Universal compaction will only trigger tasks when the number of tiers (sorted runs) is larger than `num_tiers`.
+Universal compaction will only trigger tasks when the number of tiers (sorted runs) reaches `num_tiers` (means >=).
 Otherwise, it does not trigger any compaction.

 ### Task 1.1: Triggered by Space Amplification Ratio